West Virginia Law Review

 only to the subjective mens rea of the liar.
 [FN81] Thus,

-interpreted by these courts, is really a good-faith motive,
+this language, as interpreted by these courts, is really a

 following section.
 [FN82]